in28minutes/go-serverless/README.md

 ```
 https://links.in28minutes.com/MISC-ANGULAR

-How to become a Full Stack Developer?
-This is the number two question that I’m asked when talking to Programmers and Senior Developers.
+How to take the next step in my career?
+This is the number one question that I’m asked when I meet learners.

+Cloud (AWS, Azure) and Serverless feature prominently in our discussion.

 In this course, You will learn the Basics of Full Stack Development developing a Basic Todo Management Application using Angular, Spring Boot and Spring Security Frameworks.